Power to the People (Italy): History

-International relations
+Political positions and international relations

 After its founding in December 2017, PaP took inspiration from Momentum, the organisation supporting Jeremy Corbyn's leadership of the Labour Party in the United Kingdom and La France Insoumise, whose leader Jean-Luc Mélenchon spoke of a "common adventure for the construction of a people's alternative for Europe".
-In April 2018, PaP "lent its support" to Maintenant le Peuple, an alternative European political party started by Mélenchon, Catarina Martins and Pablo Iglesias Turrión of the French La France Insoumise, Portuguese Left Bloc and Spanish Podemos respectively which was later joined by the Danish Red-Green Alliance, Finnish Left Alliance and Swedish Left Party.
+In April 2018, PaP "lent its support" to Maintenant le Peuple, an alternative European political alliance started by Mélenchon, Catarina Martins and Pablo Iglesias Turrión of the French La France Insoumise, Portuguese Left Bloc and Spanish Podemos respectively which was later joined by the Danish Red-Green Alliance, Finnish Left Alliance and Swedish Left Party.
 PaP called Maintenant le Peuple "a very important call proposed by three of the most popular alternatives from Europe [Left Bloc, Podemos and La France Insoumise], which we can not ignore".

-At the same time, PaP is part of the International Peoples' Assembly, an international organisation grouping socialist forces such as the U.S. Party for Socialism and Liberation, the Brazilian Landless Workers' Movement, the Zambian Socialist Party (Zambia), the South African National Union of Metalworkers of South Africa, the Palestinian People's Party.
+At the same time, PaP is part of the International Peoples' Assembly, an international organisation grouping socialist forces such as the U.S. Party for Socialism and Liberation, the Brazilian Landless Workers' Movement, the Zambian Socialist Party (Zambia), the South African National Union of Metalworkers of South Africa, and the Palestinian People's Party.

+PaP considers the European Union and NATO to be "warmonger" and claims that these organisation have provoked the Russo-Ukrainian conflict by supporting a "Nazi-led" government and its "ethnic cleansing" of Donbas.
+Particularly, PaP labels the Russian invasion of Ukraine (even though "unacceptable") as the last step of a "inter-imperialistic war" started by the West in 2014.
+In 2018, a PaP member joined a "humanitarian convoy" to Donbas and met the presidet of the Luhansk People's Republic, Leonid Pasechnik.
+Although critical to the Russian government, PaP opposes sanctions against Russia because "an act of war" targeting "civilians" and not "influent Western people" in league with "Russian cleptocrats."
+Moreover, the party is against any kind of military aid to Ukraine and opposes European rearmament.

+PaP recognizes Nicolás Maduro as the legitimate president of Venezuela, criticizing the US intervention and calling for the release of Maduro and his wife.

+PaP has criticized Israel for the Gaza genocide, supporting the Palestinian resistance groups and in particular the communist Popular Front for the Liberation of Palestine.
+Giorgo Cremaschi, national coordinator of PaP and its former spokesman, controversially denied that Hamas is a terrorist organization, highlighting that Hamas is formally recognized as terrorist only by Western countries.

 Endorsements

-PaP has been endorsed by the following public figures:
+At its birth when it was still an electoral list and not an organization, PaP has been endorsed by the following public figures: